myklst/terraform-provider-st-azuread/README.md

 official AzureAd Terraform provider may not fulfill the requirements of some scenario.
 The reason behind every resources and data sources are stated as below:

+### Resources

+- **st-azuread_auth_method_policy**

+  - Official AzureAD Terraform provider does not have the ability to manage the authentication method policies.

 ### Data Sources

 - **st-azuread_auth_strength_policy**

-  - To obtain the id or name of the authentication strength policy on Microsoft Entra ID via id or name.
+  - Official AzureAD Terraform provider does not have the ability to obtain the id or name of the authentication strength policy on Microsoft Entra ID via id or name.

 References
 ----------